How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 AI can generate content that appears creative, such as art and music, but it lacks genuine creativity and innovation.
 These creations are based on patterns learned from existing data (with a question mark on the authenticity and utility).

-Interesting fact: In creative domains, AI-generated content is found to be less original.
+Reality check: In creative domains, AI-generated content is found to be less original.
 A survey of art critics rated AI-generated artworks 30% less innovative than human-created ones.

 Emotion Recognition